FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 ### Number comparison

-Although numbers have different BSON types, namely Integers, Longs, Doubles and Decimals, they are considered the equivalent BSON type for the purpose of comparison.
+Although numbers have different BSON types, namely Integer, Long, Double and Decimal, they are considered the equivalent BSON type for the purpose of comparison.
-That means comparing numbers consider their values but whether they are Integers, Longs, Doubles or Decimals are not relevant.
+That means comparing numbers consider their values but whether they are Integer, Long, Double or Decimal are not relevant.
 For instance, an Integer value 0 is equivalent to Double 0.0 as far as comparison is concerned.

 ### Null and non-existent field comparison